 As you plan your adventure you could add a few days or even stay a couple weeks along the lake.
-There are plenty of old towns to walk, places to bike, rock climb, wind surf, sail, plus other general tourist options like golf, theme parks, and beachs to relax on.
-With so much we are just giving you some tips to get you started today.
-For more travel information or planning assistance contact us at mailto:This email address is being protected from spambots.
+There are plenty of old towns to walk, places to bike, rock climb, wind surf, sail, plus other general tourist options like golf, theme parks, and beaches to relax on.
+With so many activities we are just giving you some tips to get you started today.
+For more travel information or planning assistance contact us at: This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 TRAVEL TIP: By car you have to park in one of the paid areas and then walk into the city.
-If you are arriving by train the regional and local trains from Verona and Bresica stop at Sirmione and you can walk down to the city or takea bus.
+If you are arriving by train the regional and local trains from Verona and Bresica stop at Sirmione and you can walk down to the city or take a bus.
 If you are planning to arrive by boat it is best to start from Desenzano del Garda (almost all trains stop here including Eurostar).

-For More about Sirimone | Brescia Province check out our page.
+For more about Sirimone | Brescia Province check out our page.

 Malcesine sits on the eastern shore about half way up the lake.
-This is a nice little town setting at the base of Monte Baldo and has narrow medieval streets, harbor, and lots of shops and cafes.
-This is also a jumping off point for some great walks on Monte Baldo with a cable car that takes you up to 2000 meters.
-There also several nice nordic walks along the shores on both sides of the town.
+This is a nice little town setting at the base of Monte Baldo and has narrow medieval streets, a harbor, and lots of shops and cafes.
+This is also a jumping off point for some great walks on Monte Baldo, with a cable car that takes you up to 2000 meters.
+There are also several nice nordic walks along the shores on both sides of the town.

 For more about Malcesine | Veneto Region check out our page.